yesh-045/terminus-cli/README.md

 After installation, terminus will prompt you to configure your API key on first run.
 The configuration is stored in `~/.config/terminus.json`.

 ### Manual Configuration
-Edit your config file directly:
+Edit your config file directly,

+To edit : notepad "$env:USERPROFILE\.config\terminus.json" and manually update the api key
 ```json
 {
   "default_model": "google-gla:gemini-2.0-flash-exp",